htutwaiphyoe/mastering-accessibility/learn-a11y/README.md

 alt text is useful for SEO to rank the website with keyword but it is bad accessibility experience. should be meaningful name for image

-captioning service must be added to video content for accessibility
+captioning service must be added to video or audio content for accessibility

+## 08. Screen Reader Exercise

+dynamic alt text for user uploaded image with machine learning or custom alt text for uploaded image

+screen reader skips css background images